Michigan Department of Agriculture & Rural Development Overview

 - Qualified forest program

-Executive Office houses the Office of the Director, who is responsible for policy development, strategic planning, daily operations, and more.
+The Executive Office is responsible for policy development, strategic planning, daily operations, and more.
 The following department functions also fall under the Executive Office:

 - Emergency Management